Do you want to become a professional and successful fashion designer this year? Do you want to start a profitable fashion design business?

 One way to handle this is to start small and grow fast.

-When the business begins to progress, then you can get the necessary documentations (e.g., business plan) and apply for a loan, but you will need to convince the lender beyond doubt that it is not going to be a wasted investment.
+When the business progresses, then you can get the documentations (e.g., business plan) and apply for a loan, but you will need to convince the lender beyond doubt it will not be a wasted investment.

 Competition in this business is expected to increase, so fashion designers with extensive experience or education in the field should do the best.

 If you can produce incredible wears at a cheaper rate than your competitors; you will soar so high in this business.

 Ensure that you have an edge over your competition in these three key areas: quality, pricing and service.